flopshot/Navigator/README.md

     var body: some View {
         List {
             Button("Navigate to Deatil Screen") {
-                // Use navigate(to:) to navigate to another screen
+                // Use navigate(to:) to navigate to another ScreenView

                 // This can be anywhere at the view level